Red Men’s Band

 Additional Reading:

 The Red Men still exist as an organization today, but MCB has no relationship with them.
-Many of the behaviors and activities of the Red Men described in historical articles may be inappropriate and unacceptable by today’s standards.
-It originally only allowed white men, and at times portrayed caricatures of Native Americans.
-As evidenced by the video above, even in the 1950s, it had evolved its thinking to not only allow Native Americans to join, but they had become leaders who embraced the head dresses and culture as a way to educate the public.
+Many of the behaviors and activities of the Red Men described in historical articles are certainly inappropriate and unacceptable by today’s standards.
+It originally only allowed white men, and portrayed caricatures of Native Americans.
+As evidenced by the video above, even in the 1950s, it had evolved its thinking to not only allow Native Americans to join, but Native Americans had become leaders within the Red Men who embraced the head dresses and culture as a way to educate the public.